 Leslie Lovre-King, Technical Assistant

-Leslie Lovre-King, Technical Assistant with DJS Associates, Inc., can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+Leslie Lovre-King, Technical Assistant to R. Scott King, BSME, CFEI, Principal Automotive / Mechanical Engineer with DJS Associates, Inc., can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.